 What Are Packing Cubes?

-Packing cubes are fabric bags that can be packed up with your clothes and tossed into your suitcase or carry on bag.
-They typically have some mesh so that you can see through them, and are available in a variety of sizes and colors.
-Packing cubes are reusable and can be washed between trips.
+Packing cubes are fabric bags that can be packed up with your clothes and tossed into your suitcase or carry-on bag.
+They typically have a mesh top or mesh panel so that you can easily see through them, and are available in a variety of sizes and colors.
+Packing cubes are typically made of thin fabrics, are reusable, and can be washed between trips.

 Once you pack them up, they can be easily added to your suitcase.
 In addition, you can usually take them right from your suitcase to the dresser drawers in your hotel room.
-That way, your clothing will never directly touch the hotel drawers.
+That way, your clothing will never directly touch the hotel drawers and it’s a big time saver.

 Why Should You Use Packing Cubes?